 The acronym (R.I.S.E.) signifies what is needed to help divorcing clients go from the ashes of the life they once knew to soaring freely.
-Visit the on-line store if you'd like information about the various divorce courses (link to store) I offer as well as to find out how to join the growing list of PMDR TM practitioners.
+Visit the on-line store if you'd like information about the various divorce courses I offer as well as to find out how to join the growing list of PMDR TM practitioners.

 The Latest Marriage Trends

 In case you haven't noticed, marriage and relationships are changing.

 In 2000, when I began working with couples in transition, I had never heard the term "polyamory."
 Now, I see and hear of it everywhere.
 I have several clients who are interested in exploring it—or who already practicing polyamory.
-This is just one example of new relationship model that are here to stay.
+This is just one example of new relationship models that are here to stay.
 If we're going to help these clients, we need to know more about these—and other—trends.

 When the Great Recession hit, and divorce became unaffordable, many people had to get creative.
 I saw couples take jobs wherever they could find them, which sometimes meant they lived apart from their spouse and kids (Live Apart Together or LAT Marriage); I saw men and women marry for financial security or health insurance (Safety Marriage); and I saw people with kids who wanted to divorce but couldn't afford two homes simply stay in the same house to co-parent but lead separate lives (Parenting Marriage).
 There were also those who, rather than splitting up, opened up their marriage to outside lovers (Open Marriage).

 In 2014, The New I Do; Reshaping Marriage for Skeptics, Realists and Rebels, was published.
 This book, that I co-authored with journalist, Vicki Larson, studied how marriage was changing away from the traditional, one-size-fits-all (until death do they part, monogamous, living together, etc.) model and into more personalized models.

 Obviously, this is a huge disservice to these folks.
 If you are armed with knowledge of the variety of relationships currently being practiced, you will not only be able to help your clients, but perhaps more importantly, you will avoid harming them by perpetuating shame for not following along with the cultural norms.